 The global atopic dermatitis treatment market was valued at USD 4.85 billion in 2021 and is expected to reach USD 11.34 billion by 2027, growing at a CAGR of 15.20% from 2022-2027.
-Atopic dermatitis (AD) is a chronic, pruritic inflammatory skin condition that typically affects the face (cheeks), neck, arms, and legs but usually spares the groin and axillary regions.
-Atopic dermatitis (AD), also known as atopic eczema, is a chronic relapsing inflammatory skin condition.
-Atopic dermatitis (AD) is common worldwide.
+Atopic dermatitis is a chronic, pruritic inflammatory skin condition that typically affects the face (cheeks), neck, arms, and legs but usually spares the groin and axillary regions.
+Atopic dermatitis, also known as atopic eczema, is a chronic relapsing inflammatory skin condition.
+Atopic dermatitis is common worldwide.
 People of all ages, from newborns to adults 65 years and older, live with this condition.
-AD is associated with an increased risk of multiple comorbidities, including food allergy, asthma, allergic rhinitis, and mental health disorders.
+Atopic dermatitis is associated with an increased risk of multiple comorbidities, including food allergy, asthma, allergic rhinitis, and mental health disorders.
 Due to such factors, the atopic dermatitis treatment market is growing immensely during the forecast period.

 Atopic Dermatitis Diagnosis